TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/removeArrayElementsByIndexes/removeArrayElementsByIndexes.md

 ![](removeArrayElementsByIndexes-LiveTemplateDemo.gif)

-If target array has been copied to clipboard preliminarily, it will be immediately substituted.
+Before inputting of live template abbreviation, copy to clipboard the variable/field including the array - it will be immediately substituted to generated expression.